Dimethoxy/Plasma/README.md

 ## 🛠️ Build Instructions

-To build Plasma from source, follow these steps:
+If you want to compile Plasma from source yourself, follow these steps:

 ### Requirements